Argemone

 The genus Argemone is a member of the plant family Papaveraceae and includes 32 species.
 Argemone growing zones vary depending on the species; for more information, see the species descriptions below.
 To find your zone, click here: Zone Map.

 Argemone albiflora (White Prickly Poppy, Bluestem Prickly Poppy, Texas Prickly Poppy) This species is native to the Midwest United States where it grows in sandy and gravelly soils and produces white flowers.
 Foliage has sharp spines.
 The oil derived from this species' seeds was used during WWII as a fine lubricant.
-The oil content of the seeds is 25.8, close to that of soybeans.
-The oil, however, and all other parts of this plant are poisonous to humans and other animals. |
+The oil content of the seeds is 25.8, close to that of soybeans. |

 Argemone mexicana (Mexican Poppy, Flowering Thistle, Cardo, Cardosanto) This annual does best in zones 2, 3, 7-24, H1 and H2.
 This species of Prickly Poppy is native to the West Indies, Central America and Florida, and has yellow to orange flowers.
 Variety 'Yellow Lustre' has lemon-orange blooms and blue-green variegated leaves. |